 2.7.4.2.
 "Installation unit" means an indivisible housing (lamp body) which contains one or more lighting unit(s).

 2.7.4.3.
-"Lighting mode" or "Mode" of a front lighting function provided by an AFS, means a beam within the provisions either for one of the passing beam classes or for the main beam, designed and specified by the manufacturer for adaptation to dedicated vehicle and ambient conditions.
+"Lighting mode" or "Mode" of a front lighting function provided by an AFS, means a beam within the provisions either for one of the passing-beam classes or for the driving-beam, designed and specified by the manufacturer for adaptation to dedicated vehicle and ambient conditions.

 2.7.4.4.
 "System control" means that part(s) of the AFS receiving the AFS control signals from the vehicle and controlling the operation of the lighting units automatically.

 2.7.4.5.
-"AFS control signal" (V, E, W, T) means the input to the AFS in accordance with the paragraph 6.22.7.4. of this Regulation.
+"AFS control signal" (V, E, W, T) means the input to the AFS in accordance with the paragraph 6.22.7.4..

 2.7.4.6.
-"Neutral state" means the state of the AFS when a defined mode of the class C passing-beam ("basic passing-beam") or of the main beam in the maximum condition of activation, if any, is produced, and no AFS control signal applies.
+"Neutral state" means the state of the AFS when a defined mode of the class C passing-beam ("basic passing-beam") or of the driving-beam in the maximum condition of activation, if any, is produced, and no AFS control signal applies.

 2.7.4.7.
-"Adaptive main-beam" means a main-beam of the AFS that adapts its beam pattern to the presence of oncoming and preceding vehicles in order to improve the long-range visibility for the driver without causing discomfort, distraction or glare to other road users.
+"Adaptive driving-beam" means a driving-beam of the AFS that adapts its beam pattern to the presence of oncoming and preceding vehicles in order to improve the long-range visibility for the driver without causing discomfort, distraction or glare to other road users.

 2.7.5.
 Definitions with regard to AFS: